Aya Sumika: Personal life

+Sumika’s father is Caucasian and her mother is Japanese American.
+She grew up in Seattle, attended the Northwest School, then studied ballet at Juilliard.

 Sumika and husband Trevor are high school sweethearts who met when she was 15.
 They married in 2007.
 Their daughter, Misa, was born in 2012.
 Their second daughter, Kiyona, was born in 2014.

 Her home is featured in Apartment Therapy House Tour.
 Sumika and her husband are co-owners of MIDORI Ribbon, a ribbon-oriented fashion and design company featuring Made in America products.
-MIDORI is located in Los Angeles, CA.
+MIDORI is located in Los Angeles.